 If you or somebody you care about has sustained a workplace injury or illness in California, you should be able to recover various types of benefits through the workers’ compensation system.
 However, most people do not tend to think about what types of benefits they will receive until after they sustain an on-the-job injury.
 Here, we want to discuss the various types of benefits that are available through a California workers’ compensation claim.

-It is absolutely crucial to work with a skilled workers’ compensation attorney in California if you have any questions about the benefits you should be receiving.
+It is absolutely crucial to work with a skilled Long Beach workers’ compensation attorney if you have any questions about the benefits you should be receiving.
 If an insurance carrier or employer denies your claim, you will have to go through the appeals process.
 An attorney can help you get through this.